Maia-Everett/lintian.eu/_posts/2024-09-29-warcraft-retrospective-37.md

 ![To Tame a Land](/assets/wr/20240918205831_1.jpg)
 {% endfigure %}

 Unfortunately, Rokhan gets neither characterization nor plot relevance.
 Rexxar is introduced as a loner who has wandered the wilds for years and has now grown tired of solitude, so he welcomes being among civilization for a change.
 Rokhan is... a troll, and that's basically it.
-He never speaks in cutscenes, letting Rexxar do all the talking, and even when the trolls come into relevance later in this mission, he still ends up being irrelevant.
+He almost never speaks in cutscenes, letting Rexxar do all the talking, and even when the trolls come into relevance later in this mission, he still ends up being irrelevant.

 In some cases it's fine if an RPG's player character is the least interesting person in the story; it might be an intentional choice on the game designers' part if the player character is customizable and they want the player to be able to project any personality they want onto their protagonist.
 Here, however, both Rexxar and Rokhan are specific characters with specific identities, so it's odd that the cutscene conversations only involve one of them.